 I Remember Better When I Paint shows how the creative arts can enhance the quality of life for people with Alzheimer’s.
-The program broadcasts on public television stations nationwide during the month of November 2014, which is National Alzheimer’s Awareness Month in the US.
+The program broadcasts on public television stations nationwide beginning November 2014, which is National Alzheimer’s Awareness Month in the US.

 Narrated by Academy award-winning actress Olivia de Havilland, this international documentary includes visits to a variety of care facilities, as well as leading art museums in North America and Europe, to demonstrate how creative activities such as drawing, painting and museum visits can reawaken a sense of identity, dignity and engagement among those with severe memory impairment.

-Leading doctors and neurologists, explain how parts of the brain can be spared, and discuss the life-enriching benefits of these new approaches.
-Among these experts are Dr. Robert Butler, a founding director of the National Institutes on Aging (NIH) and a Pulitzer Prize-winning author, Dr. Samuel Gandy of the Icahn School of Medicine at Mount Sinai in New York and Dr. Robert Green of Brigham and Women’s Hospital and Harvard Medical School and Dr. Robert Stern, Professor of Neurology at Boston University.
+Leading doctors and neurologists explain how parts of the brain can be spared and discuss the life-enriching benefits of these new approaches.
+Among these experts are Dr. Robert Butler, a founding director of the National Institutes on Aging (NIH) and a Pulitzer Prize-winning author, Dr. Samuel Gandy of Mt.
+Sinai School of Medicine, Dr. Robert Green of Brigham and Women’s Hospital and Harvard Medical School and Dr. Robert Stern, Professor of Neurology at Boston University.

 Inspiring personal stories are featured, including that of Rita Hayworth, as told by her daughter, Yasmin Aga Khan, to highlight the transformative impact of art and other creative therapies and how they are changing the way we look at Alzheimer’s.